This article may contain compensated links. Please read disclaimer for more info.

 The Queen of France, wife of King Louis XVI, was not lucky!
 After the famous quote Let them Eat Cake, Marie Antoinette was one of the victims of this incredible Diamond Necklace Affair despite her.

 When King Louis XV died, Marie-Antoinette, well-known for her lavish spending, was offered the Madame du Barry necklace.
 She declined the offer because she knew the history behind the necklace.

 READ MORE: Best Movies about Marie-Antoinette

 Affair of the Diamond Necklace – The Plot

-The Comtesse de La Motte decided to steal the necklace for herself in an attempt to recuperate her family’s lost fortune.
-The Countess’s scheme involved Cardinal de Rohan, who was anxious to be restored to favor at the French court.
+In an attempt to recuperate her family’s lost fortune, the Comtesse de La Motte decided to steal the necklace for herself.
+The Countess’s scheme involved Cardinal de Rohan, who was anxious to be restored to favor at the French Court.

 Jeanne started to hang around with the Cardinal by claiming to be a close friend of the Queen.
 After a few months, Jeanne and the Cardinal became both confidantes and lovers.